 Quasi Contract

 A Quasi contract is a type of contract under which a party to the contract compensates the other party who has sustained loss or injury.
 Contract according to the Indian Contract Act 1860 means a mutual agreement between two parties.
 This agreement consists of promises liabilities and obligations which both parties must perform to a contract to make the discharge of the contract successful.
-A contract formed through mutual agreement and the parties to the contract are competent to contract is a legal contract and a legal contract is enforceable by law.
-Both parties to a contract are bound by the law to perform all the promises made in an agreement, non-performance of which leads to a breach of contract.
+A contract formed through mutual agreement and the parties to the contract are competent to contract is a legal contract, and a legal contract is enforceable by law.
+Both parties to a contract are bound by the law to perform all the promises made in an agreement, but non-performance leads to a breach of contract.
+Students can read all the subtopics for a deep understanding of Contract Law.

 Quasi Contract